brenordv/nuget-raccoon-tools/readme.md

 This is a collection of helpers and tools I find useful enough to reuse in multiple projects.
 I hope this can help other people too. :)

+The idea of the package is to be lightweight and without external dependencies as much as possible.
+Right now, the project is fully standalone.

 ## Changelog
 Check the [changelog](changelog.md) for the latest updates.